deductionlab/deductionlab.github.io/_posts/2020-07-14-subgraph-pooling.md

 ### Overview

-We understand the modelling contributions of this work to be twofold.
+We understand the architectural contributions of this work to machine-learned theorem proving to be twofold.
 Both moves seek to improve the neural representations of logical formulae in such a way that they are better suited for the two crucial subtasks of theorem proving particularly: premise selection and proof step classification.

 1. In previous works of graph neural network-based theorem proving, relatively little sophistication has been afforded to the process of drawing the final embedding of a graph from its node embeddings.
 All such works the reviewers are aware of, which are just [Wang17] and [Pal20], simply take the maximum of the node embeddings.[^1] The work under discussion introduces so-called DAG LSTMs, a simple generalisation of Tree LSTMs [Tai15], and use it for the aggregation of node embeddings in a manner that respects the structure of the graph.